 The Pitta makers also claim that the mask’s material can be washed and reused up to 3 times which might justify the much higher cost of the mask, although they don’t provide any evidence of it.
 There’s a reason to be skeptical because our tests of washing HEPA filters found it actually decreased effectiveness.

-Bottom line: The Pitta masks capture large pollen particles and are stylish to boot!
+Bottom line on the Pitta mask: if we review the data, we see that the Pitta masks capture large pollen particles and are stylish to boot!
 However, they are completely ineffective against 0.3-micron particles.
-Thus, it isn’t safe to use the Pitta mask here in China.
+That means things like PM2.5, bacteria and virus cannot be captured by the Pitta mask.
+Moreover, the Pitta should be considered safe to use in China, India, Thailand or any other country with high PM2.5 levels.
 A far more effective and affordable solution for countries with air pollution problems like China and India would be to use any of one of the high-scoring, scientifically validated masks.

 Kang Wei is a chemical engineer from the National University of Singapore.
 He’s currently working on R&D and engineering at Smart Air.